This post may contain affiliate links. Read our disclosure policy.

 Blind bake the pie crust:

-Line the chilled crust with foil, pressing all the way to the edges to ensure they don’t slump down.
-Fill the crust completely with pie weights, rice, or dried beans.
+- Line the chilled crust with foil, pressing all the way to the edges to ensure they don’t slump down.
+Fill the crust completely to the top with pie weights, granulated sugar, rice, or dried beans.

 Toast the nuts:

 - To toast the pecans, place on a small rimmed baking tray in the 350°F oven for about 8 to 10 minutes, stirring once, until fragrant.
 Let cool before coarsely chopping the nuts.

 - In a medium stainless-steel skillet set over medium-low heat, melt the butter.
 Stirring with a rubber spatula occasionally, continue to cook the butter, increasing the heat to medium.
 It should become foamy with audible cracking and popping noises.
 Once the crackling stops, continue to cook, stirring every 30 seconds, until the butter develops a nutty aroma and brown bits start to form at the bottom.
 Once the bits are amber in color, remove from heat and pour into a mixing bowl, scraping the brown bits into the bowl.
 Let cool slightly.

 - In a large mixing bowl, whisk together the eggs until well beaten.
 Add the maple syrup, brown sugar, flour, bourbon (if using), vanilla, cinnamon, and salt.
 Gradually whisk in the warm browned butter until combined.

 - Place the chopped pecans evenly in the bottom of the still-warm partially baked pie crust.
 Pour egg mixture into the crust, over the pecans.